An Introduction to GeoGig¶

 If you now run the

-log command you will see that there are 3 commits in the cloned repository, and it has the same history as the original one.
+log command you will see that there are 3 commits in the cloned repository and it has the same history as the original.

-diff command will also produce the same results as in the original repository.
+diff command will also produce the same result as in the original repository.

 You can pull changes from any repository that versions the same data.
 In that case, you should tell the

 pull command how to find that repository.
-In this case, however, we are pulling from the default parent repository, which is the original one.
-When a repository is cloned, GeoGig saves a reference to the original repository, which is used by the pull command to pull changes from in case that no repository has been specified when calling it.
+In this case, however, we are pulling from the default parent repository, which is the original.
+When a repository is cloned, GeoGig saves a reference to the original repository, which the pull command defaults to in the case that no repository is specified.